Who owns and runs ISRCTN?

-When you have received your ethics approval, please provide us with the name of your ethics board, the date of your ethics approval, and any reference numbers attached to this approval.
-This can be done after ISRCTN has been assigned to your study but should be updated before your first participant is recruited.
+When you have received your ethics approval, please provide us with the name of your ethics board, the contact details of the ethics board including mailing address, telephone number and email address, the date of your ethics approval, and any reference numbers attached to this approval.
+This can be done after an ISRCTN has been assigned to your study but should be updated before your first participant is recruited.

 What is needed for the plain English summary?